hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 		#Log level.
 Such as DEBUG, INFO
 		log_level=DEBUG

-2. Invoke the installer using the following commands:

-	cd /hp-ovsvapp/src/ovsvm/
-	Invoke the installer using the following commands:
+3. Invoke the installer using the following commands:

 		sudo su
 		cd /hp-ovsvapp/src/ovsvm/